On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$: Compactification for mappings

 and for any $\mu\in[\frac{1}{64}, \frac{1}{4}]$,

 \end{lemma}

-\begin{remark} The proof is very similar to that of Lemma 4.2 of \cite{Z}.
-We will use the Euclidean metric which is conformal to the hyperbolic metric on each of the geodesic balls we are considering.
-Since the inequalities \ref{comparison inequality1} and \ref{comparison inequality2} are all conformal invariant, the proof in the Euclidean metrics implies that in hyperbolic metrics.
+\begin{remark} The proof is similar to that of \cite[Lemma 4.2]{Z}.
+We will use the Euclidean metric which is conformal to the hyperbolic metric on each of the geodesic balls.
+Since the inequalities (\ref{comparison inequality1}) and (\ref{comparison inequality2}) are all conformal invariant, the proof in the Euclidean metrics implies that in hyperbolic metrics.
 By the energy minimizing properties, we can easily get the following inequality:

 This is because that $E[H(u, \mathcal{B}_{1}, \mathcal{B}_{2})]\leq E[H(u, \mathcal{B}_{1})]\leq E[H(u, \frac{1}{4}\mathcal{B}_{1})]$.
 Combining the above inequalities, we get the comparison for energy of any two successive harmonic replacements by appropriately shrinking the radii. \end{remark}